 1983 – SIGGRAPH Video Review is launched.

 1983 – MCA exhibition of Louise Bourgeois.
+In 2019, one of her sculptures broke auction records for a female sculptor.

 1983 – Oprah Winfrey relocates to Chicago to host the AM Show, later re-named The Oprah Winfrey Show, and becomes the number one talk show host in the U.S. and the first African American billionaire.

-1983 - University of Illinois Alumnus Tomlinson Holman (BS'68) develops THX, a high-fidelity sound reproduction standard for audio systems, including cinema.
+1984 - University of Illinois Alumnus Tomlinson Holman (BS'68) develops THX, a high-fidelity sound reproduction standard for audio systems, including cinema.
 Holman produced THX while at Lucasfilm to ensure that the soundtrack for the third Star Wars film, Return of the Jedi, would be accurately reproduced in the best venues.

 1984 – University of Illinois School of Music founds the Computer Music Project, led by Sever Tipei, which makes extensive use of the Experimental Music Studios, currently led by Scott Wyatt.